PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

-The key part of generating the high performance implementation of the equations is delegated to the \code{compyle} package~\cite{soft:compyle}.
+The key part of generating the high performance implementation of the equations is delegated to the \code{compyle} package~\cite{compyle-scipy-2020,soft:compyle}.
 Since Cython is very similar to Python, we create equivalent Cython classes and determine the types of the variables passed to the equations using the type information from the particle arrays.
-The integrator is also fairly similar and another mako template is used for this.
-All of the generated code (which includes the high-performance classes for equations and integrator steppers) is injected into a Cython file and automatically compiled by PySPH and linked to be called transparently in PySPH.
+The integrator is also similar and another mako template is used for this.
+All of the generated code (which includes the high-performance classes for equations and integrator steppers) is injected into a Cython file, automatically compiled and linked, and called transparently by PySPH.

-Adding support for execution via OpenMP requires rewriting the generated acceleration evaluation to include OpenMP loops, managing issues like false sharing carefully, and dealing with the special variables like \code{VIJ, DWIJ} etc. However, all of this needs to be done just once and as soon as this is taken care of one can execute the code on multiple cores.
-It is important to realize that the user-facing code does not change at all.
+Adding support for execution via OpenMP requires rewriting the generated acceleration evaluation to include OpenMP loops, managing issues like false sharing carefully, and dealing with the special variables like \code{VIJ, DWIJ} etc. However, all of this needs to be done just once and when implemented, the code can be executed on multiple cores.
+It is important to note that the user-facing code does not change.

-On a GPU this process is similar but requires a lot more effort.
+On a GPU, this process is similar but requires a lot more effort.
 The first issue is that on OpenCL or CUDA we are not able to create classes that are analogous to the Cython ones.
 Instead we create GPU kernels for each function and invoke them.
 The user code in the equations and integrator steps also must be transpiled into OpenCL or CUDA.
 This is done by a special transpiler which takes low-level Python code and converts it to efficient C code.
 The transpiler is part of the \code{compyle} package.
 This allows PySPH to generate high-performance GPU code on the fly.
-The rest of the process is similar.
-For the GPU code generation also we use mako templates since they automatically expand all combinations of particle arrays and equations in a simple programmable way.
+The rest of the process is similar and uses mako templates to generate GPU code.

-It is important to note that there are only 4 mako templates used in PySPH for the acceleration evaluation and integration.
+It is important to note that there are only 4 mako templates used in PySPH.
 There are two for the CPU code generation (one for the integrator and one for the acceleration evaluation) and two more for the GPU.
 Thus, by employing mako templates in this fashion we are able to significantly reduce the complexity of our implementation without losing a significant amount of readability.